MadenedDM/circly/README.md

 ![Static Badge](https://img.shields.io/badge/License-MIT-fc0a9b)
 <!-- [![Coverage Status](https://coveralls.io/repos/github/MadenedDM/laurel/badge.svg?branch=master)](https://coveralls.io/github/MadenedDM/laurel?branch=master) -->

-This project is VERY WIP, don't expect it to run, work, be safe, or be user friendly.
+This project is VERY WIP, don't expect it to run, work, be safe, or be user friendly (Like me!).

 Don't worry about the following that much.